stuartgraham/MQTTDropboxbot/README.md

 # MQTT Dropbox
-Takes MQTT messages with jpg path and uploads to Dropbox and Slack
+Takes MQTT messages with image path and uploads them to Dropbox before sending acknowledgement MQTT message with URL to upload

 ### Environment variables
 Pass the following environment vairables to execution environment